diaa-woo/diaa-woo/README.md

 ## About Me!

 - 🌱 I’m currently learning on the Busan Software Meister High School(BSSM).
-- 👨‍💻 I want to Embeded Software Developer(main is Firmware)
+- 👨‍💻 I want to Embedded Software Developer(main is Firmware).
 - 💬 Ask me about something else, please make some issues in this repositories.